marlonsecundo/marlonsec-b2bit/README.md

 <br/>

 > [!WARNING]\
-> By default, the stats card only shows statistics like stars, commits, and pull requests from public repositories.
-To show private statistics on the stats card, you should [deploy your own instance](#deploy-on-your-own) using your own GitHub API token.

 > As variáveis de ambiente do projeto já estão configuradas no repositório por motivos de praticidade!

 <br />